vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### How and where the pipelines are stored

 To keep the actual structure and avoid retro compatibility issues, vector should read from the default folder `/etc/vector/pipelines/*` the difference pipeline's configuration files.
-This folder should be configurable through the cli, the same way than for the configuration file, with `--pipelines-dir` or though and environment variable `VECTOR_PIPELINES_DIR`.
 The pipeline directory should have a flat structure (no sub directories) and only `json`, `toml` and `yaml` files will be supported.

+To discuss: make this folder should be configurable through the cli, the same way than for the configuration file, with `--pipelines-dir` or though and environment variable `VECTOR_PIPELINES_DIR`.

 ### How vector reads the pipelines and what are the limits